Creation of fair and rewarding workplaces

 Once a year, Nomura Real Estate Development employees complete a questionnaire regarding the skills, performance, personality, etc., of their supervisors and submit the questionnaires to the Human Resources Division.

 The Group respects employees’ freedom of association and the right to collective bargaining, and even at Group companies that do not have labor unions, labor representatives and officers responsible for human resource divisions hold periodic meetings and work to improve the workplace environment.

-Currently, Nomura Real Estate Development, Nomura Real Estate Partners and UHM have labor unions, and the labor union membership rate among employees of the three companies as a whole is 48.21% as of April 1, 2020.
+As of April 1, 2021, Nomura Real Estate Development, Nomura Real Estate Partners, UHM, and some overseas subsidiaries have labor unions, and the labor union membership rate among Group employees is 49.58%.

-Documents or explanations regarding employment rules, personnel evaluation systems, and social benefits are provided in Japanese, or in English if necessary, to employees including those of overseas Group companies during their initial training.
+To ensure that all employees can gain an accurate understanding of company policies regarding labor standards, the Group provides documents or explanations regarding employment rules, personnel evaluation systems, and social benefits in Japanese, or in English, if necessary, to employees, including those of overseas Group companies, during their initial training.

 Provision of Social Benefits

 The Group has established and is working to enhance employee social benefit programs, such as childcare and family care support and an employee shareholding program, so that employees can enjoy their lives as members of society with peace of mind at every stage of their lives so they can develop fulfilling life plans.

 Main Social Benefits Provided by Nomura Real Estate Development

 |Maternity leave||Six weeks prior to childbirth (14 weeks in the case of a multiple pregnancy) and eight weeks after childbirth (with pay*)|